g-sferr/Olive-SmartScan_AI/README.md

 ```
 ## Documentation Report

-You can find out more details about our work on this project by reading the final *Paper* on the [Olive-SmartScan_AI: An Object Detection-Based Counting System for both On-Tree and Off-Tree Olives](/docs/paper.pdf)
+You can find more details about our work related to this project by reading the **Paper** we appropriately wrote to summarize it by clicking on this link [Olive-SmartScan_AI: An Object Detection-Based Counting System for both On-Tree and Off-Tree Olives](/docs/paper.pdf).

 ## Authors